-The changes that have evolved causing the need for expedited handling of revenue accounting relate to the need for getting payments recorded as quickly as possible in the City's systems so that vehicles are not booted by the City's "boot van" patrol when payments have in fact been made for outstanding tickets.
-The City initiated the booting, or wheel lock function in January, 2008 and currently the "boot van' is responsible for the immobilizing of approximately 2,400 vehicles annually.
+The changes that have evolved with the recording of payments is the result of the need for expedited handling of revenue so that vehicles are not booted by the City's "boot van" patrol when payments have in fact been made for outstanding tickets.
+The City initiated the booting, or wheel lock function in January, 2008 and currently the "boot van' is responsible for the immobilizing of approximately 2,200 vehicles annually.